jorgetstechnology/Eagle-Eyes/README.md

 - Else Command Prompt Data [-t] [-b] [-i]

 If no built in command is used everything will be thrown into the clients command prompt as a subprocess returning the data provided.
 The flags available is "-t" which will thread the command not displaying any data on screen but will execute the command.
 The "-b" flag will backup the data returned into a textfile & "-i" will provide a black & white image of the results, saving it to a png file.
 The "-t" flag can't be used in conjunction with "-b" or "-i" but "-b" & "-i" can be used together, in any order just as long as they are in the end of the string data being sent.
+___
+**Options Available**
+___
+- Quick Mode

+Simply sets "history" & "whoami" to False.
+- Username

+Set username of the server, default is your Windows username provided by the username enviorment variable.
+- Theme

+Sets the color theme of the console, available themes:
+  - light
+  - dark
+  - shade
+  - star
+  - diamond
+  - blood
+  - sky
+  - hacker
+Default is light.

+- Encoding

+How every byte sent over the sockets will be translated in, latin-1 is the default & it supports any & all characters which utf-8 does not.
+But the option is open to change after preference.
+- History

+This option will create a log & timestamp of when a given client connects & disconnects.
+Default is True.
+- Whoami

+Upon connection systeminfo & location data will be gathered to be saved in a file of the users folder.
+Default is True.
+- Notice

+A system notification upon connection & disconnection of clients.
+Default is False.
+- Duplicates

+To allow multiple connections from one client to be allowed.
+Deafult is True.
+- Email Notice
+  - Email
+  - Password
+  - To

+Get a email notice everytime a client connects, you will have to provide a gmail & gmail password that allows "unsafe" applications to use the email.
+Also if you want to send this notification to multiple people the "to" option allows that, but by default "to" will automatically be set to your own email.
+Default is False.
+___